rsksmart/devportal-1.0/tutorials/remix-and-metamask-with-rsk-testnet.md

 ### Remix

-Remix is web tool, online.
-It is a Solidity IDE (Integrated Development Environment) used to write, compile, deploy and debug Solidity code.
-Can be connected with Metamask and used to deploy smart contracts at RSK testnet and mainnet.
+Remix is an online web tool.
+It is an IDE (Integrated Development Environment) used to write, compile, deploy and debug Solidity code.
+Can be connected with Metamask and used to deploy smart contracts to both the RSK Testnet and Mainnet.

 Can be accessed at [remix.ethereum.org](https://remix.ethereum.org/)